briansmith337/zulip/templates/zerver/help/edit-or-delete-a-message.md

 Deleting the content of a message will cause the message to be displayed as `(deleted)`.
-The original sender and timestamp of the message will still be displayed, and the original content of the message is still accessible via Zulip's edit history feature.
+The original sender and timestamp of the message will still be displayed, and the original content of the message is still accessible via Axxess's edit history feature.
 This can be the least confusing option for other users.

 ### Delete a message completely